usnistgov/FIPS201/foreword.md

 # 10. Implementation Schedule.

 This Standard mandates the implementation of some PIV Card features that were optional to implement in FIPS 201-1.
-To comply with FIPS 201-2, all new and replacement PIV Cards shall be issued with the mandatory PIV Card features no later than 12 months after the effective date of this Standard.
+To comply with FIPS 201-2, all new and replacement PIV Cards SHALL be issued with the mandatory PIV Card features no later than 12 months after the effective date of this Standard.

-Accreditations of PIV Card issuers (PCIs) that occur 12 months after the effective date of this Standard shall be in compliance with
+Accreditations of PIV Card issuers (PCIs) that occur 12 months after the effective date of this Standard SHALL be in compliance with
 FIPS 201-2.

 FIPS 201-2 compliance of PIV components and subsystems is provided in accordance with M-06-18 [OMB0618] and M-11-11 [OMB1111] through products and services from GSA’s Interoperability Test Program and Approved Products and Services List, once available.
 Implementation Guidance to PIV enable federal facilities and information systems, in accordance to M-11-11 will be outlined in the “Federal Identity, Credential, and Access Management (FICAM) Roadmap and Implementation Guidance.”